LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/booleans-and-conditionals/booleans.rst.txt

    #.
 Only when the string is ``"true"``.
    #.
 Whenever the string contains any non-whitespace character.
    #.
-Whenever the string in non-empty.
+Whenever the string is non-empty.
    #.
 Never.
 It converts all strings to ``false``.